okryvyts/lifetimes-book/src/intro_to_variance.md

 It may be a bit confusing to see that variance is applied to a lifetime and some type T.
 That's because `T` may be a reference itself(like `&'s str`).
-Let's understand how this rules work with one more practical example:
+Let's understand how this rules work with one more example:

 ```rust
 struct S<'a, T> {